Health and safety inspectors protect people by making sure that risks in the workplace are properly controlled

-Working as a health and safety inspector involves protecting people by making sure that risks in the workplace are properly controlled.
-You'll ensure employers comply with all aspects of health and safety laws, and that workplaces are not the cause of ill health, injury or death.
+As a health and safety inspector, you'll ensure employers comply with all aspects of health and safety laws, and that workplaces are not the cause of ill health, injury or death.

 You'll do this by inspecting business premises, advising employers and investigating accidents, and through enforcement of the law.